kirtanmodi/auth-demo-a/README.md

 The stacks reference resources from each other using CloudFormation exports through the `${cf:stack-name.output-name}` syntax:

 - Infrastructure exports VPC, subnets, security groups, DB connection info
-- Bastion stack imports VPC and public subnet from infrastructure
+- Session Manager stack imports VPC and public subnet from infrastructure
 - Functions stack imports DB connection info and network configuration from infrastructure
+- Frontend stack imports S3 bucket and CloudFront distribution from infrastructure

 ## Connecting to the Database

 The Aurora PostgreSQL database is deployed in a private subnet and is not directly accessible from the internet.
-To connect to it, you need to tunnel through the bastion host.
+To connect to it, you need to tunnel through the session manager host.

 ### Using the Tunnel Script